 CSS Font Properties

 Here, we look at the various font properties.
-These are the properties that include the word font in their name.
+These are the properties in the

 CSS font properties enable you to change the look of your text.
 For example, you can assign a font family, apply bold or italic formatting, change the size and more.